Date: 10 April 2017. Upside Down

 diluted Neem onto the leaves and in the dirt.
 A couple days ago I saw a

 fruit fly.
-I'm worried I'll get another infestation.
+I am worried I will get another infestation.
 Does anyone

 have a different product that will kill everything but me?

-I've tried the Joy dish detergent routine.
-Didn't work.
+I have tried the Joy dish detergent routine.
+That did not work.
 I used Raid

 flying insect killer.
 Lots of carcasses but more bugs.
 I think that

 was an aphrodisiac for the dang beasties.
 Last time the bugs got so

 bad I gave them all swimming lessons.
 I did not know those little

 white worms in my soil were fruit fly larvae.
 UGH.